ameliefar/protocalliphora/data/README.txt

 - relative_par_load: real; ratio of parasite load in the brood divided by number of hatchlings in the brood;
 - spl_period: character; period of feather collection; two possible values:
 	- "C" indicates feathers were collected when potential breeders start constructing nests, in early spring;
-	- "F" indicates feathers were collected when breeders feeding (10 to 15 days old) nestlings, later in spring
+	- "F" indicates feathers were collected when breeders are feeding (10 to 15 days old) nestlings, later in spring
 - BB: real; color variable corresponding to mean brightness from the blue crown
 - BUVC: real; color variable corresponding to UV-chroma from the blue crown
 - YB: real; color variable corresponding to mean brightness from the yellow breast patch